dbvisel/tapestryviewer/README.md

  - **textFrame**, a text frame; if this is chosen, set _content_ to whatever HTML you want to appear in the frame.
  - **book**, an Internet Archive book; if this is chosen, set _url_ to the book's URL.
 The form _https://archive.org/embed/xxxxxxxx/mode/1up_ works pretty well.
+ - **image**, an Internet Archive image; if this is chosen, set _url_ to the image's URL.
+The form _https://archive.org/embed/xxxxxxxx_ works pretty well.
+ - **audio**, an Internet Archive audio; if this is chosen, set _url_ to the audio's URL.
+The form _https://archive.org/embed/xxxxxxxx/yyyyyyyy_ works pretty well.
+ - **video**, an Internet Archive video; if this is chosen, set _url_ to the video's URL.
+The form _https://archive.org/embed/xxxxxxxx_ works pretty well.
  - **tapestry**, another tapestry; if this is chosen, set _url_ to the slug of another tapestry, making sure that that slug is unique.

 ### Grids